 The Airmen's Stories - F/O C W Goldsmith

-He was a member of the London University Air Squadron in 1936 and commissioned in the RAFVR in March 1938.
+He was a member of the London University Air Squadron in 1936 (photo below) and was commissioned in the RAFVR in March 1938.

 Called to full-time service on 10th October 1939, Goldsmith was serving with 603 Squadron at Dyce in early July 1940 before being posted to 54 Squadron at Hornchurch on 3rd September.
 He rejoined 603 there on the 28th.